 The Ontario Drug Benefit (ODB) Program covers most of the cost of 4,400 prescription drug products, some nutrition products and some diabetic testing agents.
 The list of products covered by the ODB program is called the "Formulary".
 Some products listed on the Formulary will only be funded in limited circumstances and/or for a limited duration in time.

-As well, under special circumstances the Exceptional Access Program may cover most of the cost of an additional 850 prescription drug products that are not on the Formulary for people in the ODB Program.
+As well, under special circumstances the Exceptional Access Program may cover most of the cost of various drug products that are not on the Formulary for people in the ODB Program.
 Your doctor must apply on your behalf.
 Approval must be given by the ministry before a drug will be funded by the program if it is not on the Formulary.

 To qualify, an Ontario doctor or other authorized prescriber must prescribe the drugs and you must buy them from either:

 You are eligible for ODB program benefits if you live in Ontario, you have a valid Ontario health card and at least one of these statements applies to you :

 If you are covered by the ODB program and your prescription drugs are listed on the Formulary, or have been given pre-approval through the Exceptional Access Program, the program will pay most of your costs.
 Learn more >>

 On the first day of the month after you turn 65 years of age, take your prescription and health card to your pharmacy.
 Tell the pharmacist that you are now eligible for the ODB program.
 Depending on your income, you might be able to pay a lower payment per prescription through the Seniors Co-Payment Program.

 You will need to complete a Trillium Drug Program Application for Ontario Drug Benefits.

 Talk to your Community Care Access Centre representative.

 Talk to your Ministry of Community and Social Services case worker.